Guidance on taking leave

 Flexibility may be available to employees if their children are withheld from school—that is, depending upon the employee’s role, it may be possible for an employee to work from home when their child is withheld from school.

-If an employee needs to work from home for longer than 14 days, UF’s Alternate Work Location (AWL) policy may be available depending upon your position and assignment.
-You should discuss with your supervisor the possibility of submitting an AWL request.
+If an employee needs to work from home for longer than 14 days, UF’s Remote Work Location (RWL) policy may be available depending upon your position and assignment.
+You should discuss with your supervisor the possibility of submitting an RWL request.

 If you are an instructor, please see the question below under “teaching remotely” for additional details.